connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ![](/posts/dll-hijacking-journey/privesctwopossibilities.png)

-*Figure 4, For a sideload to become privilege escalation, both gates must hold simultaneously: the load directory must be writable by a non-admin (Gate A), and the host must run elevated when it loads (Gate B).
-Fail either and there is no uplift.*
+So, for a sideload to become privilege escalation, both conditions must hold simultaneously:
+- the load directory must be writable by a non-admin
+- the host must run elevated when it loads

+Fail either and there is no uplift.

 ### 8.1 Reading the imports: it is a COM server

+At this point I already had a working sideload against the three VC++ runtimes.
+But before moving on, I wanted to check something ProcMon couldn't tell me.

+ProcMon shows the DLLs actually loaded during the capture.
+When I ran `LICLUA.EXE` for that capture, I double-clicked it standalone, so it just started up, initialised the C++ runtime (the three runtimes I hijacked), realised nothing was asking it to do licensing work, and exited.
+What I saw were its startup dependencies, the DLLs any C++ program of this shape loads automatically.
+What I didn't see were any DLLs it loads **on demand** (i.e. only when specific code paths run).
+So until now, we hadn't see the licensing logic, so any DLL loaded from inside that logic stayed invisible.

+That matters because the three runtimes are generic (any MSVC-built program loads them).
+A DLL loaded because LICLUA is specifically a *licensing broker*, one tied to the work it actually does, would be a much more interesting hijack target (different context, different privilege potentially, different attack surface).
+So the question I wanted to answer was *whether LICLUA loads anything else on demand, and if so, is it also hijackable?* The import table is where you find out.

 Let's dump `LICLUA.EXE`'s imports and trim to the interesting entries: